 Mild knock knees that are within the normal range of growth may resolve on their own.
 However, moderate to severe knock knees or those that worsen after the age of 4 are unlikely to be resolved without proper intervention.
 It is ill-advised to take a wait-and-see approach with paediatric cases as this reduces vital time necessary for the best possible outcome.

 Left unaddressed, knock knees can ossify leading to higher incidences of knee pain and earlier joint degeneration for the patient.
 Knock knees can also cause a child to change his/her walking and running positions to accommodate the knee position with secondary flat foot or limping.
 Over time, this can affect the child negatively in sports, daily activities and overall body image.

 Where possible, parents usually opt for non-surgical correction of their children’s knock knees.
 Surgical techniques used for knock knees vary depending on the age of the patient and the severity of the condition.
 Parents should be aware that surgery carries risks from anaesthesia to rehabilitation and recovery and should not be seen as a ‘quick fix’.
 Surgical correction of knock knees should only be considered after all conservative options have been exhausted.

 There is research to show a strong genetic link for genu valgum to run in the family.
 It can also be caused due to biomechanical compensation, injury or infection in the knee or leg.

-Pain is not the only symptom that parents should be looking for when it comes to assessing a child’s lower limbs.
-Alignment of the knees should be monitored and treated with or without pain.
-Typically, pain will come after years of using a joint that is positioned incorrectly.
-A child is unlikely to have that much experience with the issue and research also shows that knock knees leads to earlier joint wear and tear compared to more aligned knee positions.
+Pain is not the only symptom that parents should be looking out for when it comes to assessing their child’s lower limbs.
+The alignment of the knees should be monitored and managed with or without pain.
+Typically, pain occurs only after years of using a joint that is misaligned.
+Therefore, a child with knock knees is unlikely to experience this in the early years.
+Research also shows that unaddressed knock knees increase the chances of earlier joint wear and tear compared to corrected knee positions.

 Symptoms to look out for include: